-ValQ for Power BI has gained enormous traction in the past few months and here’s an update on the latest features and developments which are a part of ValQ 1.3 – currently available at the Power BI custom visual Marketplace.
+ValQ, Modern Visual Planning for Microsoft Power BI has gained enormous traction in the past few months, and here’s an update on the latest features and developments which are a part of ValQ 1.3 – currently available at the Power BI custom visual Marketplace.

-Version 1.3 delivers several new features and enhancements that enable better, faster and intuitive planning simulations.
-For example, we have write-back customization, handling multi-series data, exporting scenarios, conditional formatting at node level and many more.
+Version 1.3 delivers several new features and enhancements that enable better, faster, and intuitive planning simulations.
+For example, we have write-back customization, handling multi-series data, exporting scenarios, conditional formatting at the node level, and many more.

 Let’s look at each of them in detail.

 In the previous version, users were provided with the ability to writeback the simulation data to their native data warehouse – data across all nodes, and scenarios were labeled & loaded to the database.

 With 1.3, the writeback button allows the users to choose the scenarios and nodes which are of interest, before loading the simulated data thereby avoiding data clutter and redundancy.

 In the previous version, it was possible only to capture two series and there was no option to preview the data

 With 1.3, you have the ability to designate a primary & comparison series from a multiple set of series available for ValQ.
 Data for these selected series can also be previewed.

 The ability to handle additional series is going to come in handy for performing variance analysis, which will be delivered in one of the future releases.

 3) ‘Exporting’ scenarios